Legal

 Article 5 SFDR – Remuneration Disclosure

-As a registered alternative investment fund manager within the meaning of the KAGB and/or the EuVECA-Regulation, Earlybird does not have and does not need to have a remuneration guideline or policy in accordance with the requirements of the KAGB.
+The other Earlybird ManCos, as registered alternative investment fund manager within the meaning of the KAGB and/or the EuVECA-Regulation, do not have and do not need to have a remuneration guideline or policy in accordance with the requirements of the KAGB.
 Sustainability risks are not considered with respect to the determination of remuneration.